SpartanJS/medAPI/Tips.md

 #2 Linking 2 tables with a couple of foreign key(=composite key)
 - Use db.ForeignKeyConstraint( [FK1, FK2],[other_table.FK1, other_table.FK2])
 - Use primaryjoin in db.relationship(...primaryjoin="(table.FK1==other_table.FK1)&(table...)")

+#3 Modify a template, reload the page and do no use the back button

+#4 TO CHECK
+for name, age in dictionary.items():
+    if age == search_age:
+        print(name)